MoatLab/FEMU/docs/devel/atomics.rst

   ordinary accesses instead cause data races if they are concurrent with other accesses of which at least one is a write.
-In order to ensure this, the compiler will not optimize accesses out of existence, create unsolicited accesses, or perform other similar optimzations.
+In order to ensure this, the compiler will not optimize accesses out of existence, create unsolicited accesses, or perform other similar optimizations.

 - acquire operations will appear to happen, with respect to the other components of the system, before all the LOAD or STORE operations